amandewatnitrr/docker-tutorial/docker-lesson-6.md

 - So, we just saw that default bridge network with the network ID `172.17.0.1`.
 So, all containers asssociated to this default network will be able to communicate with each other.
 But what if we wish to isolate the containers within the docker host.
 - For example, the first 2 web containers on interal network 172 and second container on a different internal network let's assume to be 182.
 - By default docker only creates one internalbridge network.
-- We can create our own internal network using the command `docker network create \ --driver driver_name\ --subnet subnet_IP custom-isolated-network-name`.
+- We can create our own internal network using the command `docker network create --driver driver_name --subnet subnet_IP --gateway gateway_IP custom-isolated-network-name`.
 - Run the `docker network ls` command to list all networks.

 ## Inspect Network